 - Fold up the combination instrument.
 Pull the lug 1 out of the rubber retainer 2. - Remove the rubber retainer.

-- Release the latch 3. - Remove the lamp cover 4.
+- Push latch 3 in the direction of the arrow. - Remove the lamp cover 4.

-- Disconnect plug-in connector 6.
+- Unplug connector 6.

 - Push off the retaining clamp 6 on both sides, squeeze and fold to the side.

 - Remove headlight bulb 7.